 Director, Center for Clinical Research

-Kristopher Paolino joined Upstate Medical University in 2016, where he currently serves as faculty mentor for the university’s Resident Research Council and Director of Clinical Research at the Upstate Institute for Global Health and Translational Sciences.
-His clinical research interests include vaccine development for tropical diseases, novel therapeutics such as bacteriophages for MRSA and invasive Staphylococcus aureus infections, and Lyme disease and associated tick-borne infections.
+Kristopher Paolino joined Upstate Medical University in 2016, where he currently serves as faculty mentor for the university's Resident Research Council and Director of Clinical Research at the Upstate Global Health Institute.
+His clinical research interests include vaccine development for tropical diseases, novel therapeutics such as bacteriophages for MRSA and invasive Staphylococcus aureusinfections, and Lyme disease and associated tick-borne infections.